TheOldPresbyope/moode-satechi/planB/README.md

 This alternative approach takes advantage of the udev verb `RUN` to run a userspace command, obviating the need for `systemd` to get involved.

 There is a fly in the ointment with this approach.
 The userspace command (and any of its child processes) will be terminated if still running when `udev` finishes.
 The trick used here is to let `udev` run a startup shell script which in turn invokes the actual Python script.
-Using the `at now` construction in this intermediary startup shell script allows the invoked Python script to continue running after udev finishes and kills the startup script.
+Using the `at now` construction in this intermediary startup shell script allows the invoked Python script to continue running after `udev` finishes and kills the startup script.

 The two approaches can't live side-by-side.
 Install one or the other.

 ## Prerequisites

 The list is the same as in the primary approach.
-See [the primary README.](../README.md)
+See the primary [README.](../README.md)

 ## Components

-1. `/etc/udev/rules.d/42-satechi.rules` This replaces the same-named rule for the primary approach.
-It differs in that, instead of invoking `systemd` when the Satechi Remote is detected, it uses `RUN` to invoke the startup shell script.
+1. `/etc/udev/rules.d/42-satechi.rules` This replaces the same-named rule used in the primary approach.
+It differs in that, instead of triggering `systemd` when the Satechi Remote is detected, it uses `RUN` to invoke the startup shell script.

 2. `/usr/local/bin/satechi.sh` This is the startup shell script, whose sole purpose is to invoke the actual Python script.
 This script does not exist in the primary approach.
 Using the `at now` construction here is the trick which makes the alternative approach work.